DixelU/SAFOR/README.md

 ***First of all, I would notice that this app DISCARDS all the volumes.*** This app on first stages was called **Visual Information Collector**.
 Not **Audio Information Collector**.
 As i said, i've done that by this way for higher speed of conversion and lower memory consumption.
 **Some information about that:** http://puu.sh/CJBba/5d4ff93b10.png

 *The secondary.
-You should expect some real corruptions on midis with length more than 2^32-1 bytes.*
+You should expect some real corruptions on midis with length more than 2^32-1 ticks.*
 You can fix it by compiling your own build were you will should replace **DWORD** with **ULI** in the line:
 `#define LTE DWORD `.
 If you do that, expect a **huge** memory consuption, which is unallowable in most cases.